What Each AI Platform Looks For: Platform-by-Platform Guide

 How often should I update content for AI visibility?

 At minimum, every 30 days.
-Content updated within 30 days gets 3.2x more AI citations (Ahrefs, 17M citation study).
+Content updated within 30 days gets 3.2x more AI recommendations (Ahrefs, 17M citation study).
 Grok requires even more frequent updates because it prioritizes real-time information from X/Twitter.
 Google AI Overviews also heavily favor fresh content as part of their E-E-A-T evaluation.

 Do I need to allow AI bots in my robots.txt?